mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 1. [modulus = pq with p-1 partially smooth, g generates the smooth part]()
 1. [modulus = pq with p-1 SNFS-friendly (factors are SNFS primes)]()

-And the last section is on [How to build a secure NOBUS backdoor](how-to-build-a-secure-nobus-backdoor) for the theory behind the numbers.
+And the last section is on [How to build an exploitable NOBUS backdoor](how-to-build-an-exploitable-nobus-backdoor) for the theory behind the numbers.

 Also this directory includes: